 Circumstances Phraseologies Denotes pilot transmission 1.
 Speed a.
 SPEED (number) KNOTS (or Mach Number) Note: All speed communications shall relate to INDICATED AIRSPEED unless otherwise stipulated.
-Where applicable, Mach Number may be nominated as the basis of a speed statement.
-MACH NUMBER) c.
-MAINTAIN (number) KNOTS (or MACH (number)) [OR GREATER (or LESS)] [UNTIL (significant point)] d.
+Where applicable, Mach Number may be nominated as the basis of a speed statement. b.
+REPORT SPEED or ([CLIMB or CRUISE] MACH NUMBER) C. MAINTAIN (number) KNOTS (or MACH (number)) [OR GREATER (or LESS)] [UNTIL (significant point)] d.
 MAINTAIN PRESENT SPEED e.
 INCREASE (or REDUCE) SPEED TO (or BY) (number) KNOTS [OR GREATER (or LESS)] f.
 REDUCE TO MINIMUM APPROACH SPEED g.
-CROSS (significant point) [AT (time)] [OR LATER (or BEFORE)] [AT (number) KNOTS] when an aircraft is required to reduce speed to the minimum possible in a clean configuration h.
-REDUCE TO MINIMUM CLEAN SPEED when an aircraft is on a published procedure and the pilot must now comply with speed and/or level restrictions as published on the chart i.
+CROSS (significant point) [AT (time)] [OR LATER (or BEFORE)] [AT (number) KNOTS] when an aircraft is required to increase to, or maintain, the maximum speed at which it can safely operate given the phase of flight. h.
+INCREASE TO (or MAINTAIN) MAXIMUM SPEED [UNTIL (significant point)] when an aircraft is required to reduce speed to the minimum possible in a clean configuration i.
+REDUCE TO MINIMUM CLEAN SPEED when an aircraft is on a published procedure and the pilot must now comply with speed and/or level restrictions as published on the chart j.
 RESUME PUBLISHED SPEED (or LEVEL RESTRICTIONS or SPEED AND LEVEL RESTRICTIONS) when ATC-issued speed restrictions no longer apply and the aircraft is required to resume the normal profile speed.
 Comply with airspace speed limitations.
-(Note: Not used with SID or STAR instructions). j.
+(Note: Not used with SID or STAR instructions). k.
 RESUME NORMAL SPEED